 Master of Public Administration

-SPP’s two-years master’s program in public policy integrates three components: Knowledge, Skills, and Practice.
+The MPA program integrates three components: Knowledge, Skills, and Practice.

-Students may also choose a specialization in Religious Studies.
+Students may also pursue an Advanced Certificate in Religious Studies.

 Find out more